Jelly-RDF/jvm-benchmarks/README.md

 ## Downloading the datasets

-The benchmarks can read RDF data from gzip-compressed Jelly files (preferred) or from compressed .tar.gz files.
+The benchmarks can read RDF data from compressionMode-compressed Jelly files (preferred) or from compressed .tar.gz files.
 RiverBench datasets are distributed in both of these formats ([see documentation](https://w3id.org/riverbench/v/dev/documentation/dataset-release-format)), but Jelly is much faster to read from.
 You can manually download the datasets, but we recommend using the built-in download utility:

 ```shell
 java -cp [path-to-benchmark-jar] eu.ostrzyciel.jelly.benchmark.runDownloadDatasetsUtility [profile] [version] [size] [output-directory]